rkapl123/DBAddin/docs/README.md

 Next, methods for working with database data ([DBModifications](DBModif.md): DBMapper, DBAction and DBSequences) are included.
 This also includes a row entry oriented way to modify data in so called DBSheets (see [DBSheets](DBSheets.md)).

-DBAddin.NET is the successor to the VB6 based Office Database Addin, see also the [slide-show](https://rkapl123.github.io/dbaddinslides/) for a quick overview.
+DBAddin.NET is the successor to the VB6 based Office Database Add-in, see also the [slide-show](https://rkapl123.github.io/dbaddinslides/) for a quick overview.

 ### Installation